KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{Dataset Analysis}

-\paragraph{Human verification setup.} To report the quality of the auto-generated dataset, we conduct human verification on a randomly sampled subset of the generated dataset.
-Four annotators evaluate a total of 32 queries, representing approximately 6\% of the entire dataset \footnote{We plan to expand more examples in future versions.}.
-The human verification is designed to assign three annotators to each sample.
-Each sample is evaluated by responding to three specific questions.
+\paragraph{Human verification setup.} To assess the quality of the auto-generated dataset, we conduct human verification on a randomly selected subset of 104 queries, representing about 20\% of the entire dataset.
+Eight annotators participated, with three assigned to evaluate each sample to minimize personal bias.
+Annotators are tasked with responding to three specific questions: two for query-side verification (\textit{Q1} and \textit{Q2}) and one for target-side verification (\textit{Q3}).

-The first question aims to evaluate how well the generated query meets \reqtw.
-Annotators are instructed to identify evidence for each target to answer the query.
-The ideal result is for annotators to respond that evidence cannot be found in the input document for all targets.
-The second question evaluates the naturalness of the generated query by choosing the type of unnatural query: \textit{"Ambivalent or subjective expressions"}, \textit{"Lack of factual basis"}, \textit{"Logical errors"}, \textit{"etc"}.
-The ideal result is for annotators to select \textit{"None of these options"}, indicating a naturalness in the generated queries.
-The third question focuses on evaluating the reliability of auto-generated targets.
-The annotator is instructed to select the correct target for the query by referring to Wikipedia.
-This is the same process as in target filtering (Step 3-1) in the dataset construction pipeline, to identify the reliability between the response by the annotator and the dataset.
-The user interface and detailed instructions for each question are shown in Figure~\ref{fig:human_verification_page}.
+The first question (\textit{Q1}) assesses how well the generated query aligns with \reqtw.
+Annotators identify evidence for each target to answer the query, with the ideal response being annotators stating that evidence cannot be found in the input document for all targets.
+The second question (\textit{Q2}) evaluates the naturalness of the generated query by choosing the type of unnatural query: \textit{"Ambivalent or subjective expressions"}, \textit{"Lack of factual basis"}, \textit{"Logical errors"}, \textit{"etc"}.
+The ideal response is for annotators to select \textit{"None of these options"}, indicating a naturalness in the generated queries.
+The third question (\textit{Q3}) focuses on evaluating the reliability of auto-generated targets.
+Annotators select the correct target for the query by referring to Wikipedia, mirroring the process in target filtering (Step 3-1) in the dataset construction pipeline.
+This establishes the reliability between the annotator's response and the dataset.
+Target-side verification is conducted on a distinct set of 104 samples from query-side verification.
+The user interface and detailed instructions for each question are presented in Figure~\ref{fig:human_verification_page}.